 Google has stated that voice searches are 30 times more likely to be action queries than text searches.
 In essence, people want to find places and buy things through their digital assistant.
 While standard desktop searches may indicate that people are simply looking for information, mobile searches (such as “find X near me”) and voice searches (such as “Hey, Google, where can I buy X?”) indicate that people are trying to do something specific with the information they’re provided.
 Depending on your industry, this could give you a huge advantage and increase your revenue over time.

 Home Assistant Devices & Voice Search

 Though having digital assistants on your phone may not be anything new, home assistant devices are taking over.
 At the beginning of 2017, experts predicted that the total number of US homes with voice assistants would surpass 30 million by the end of the year.
-Though Amazon has sold 75% of these devices, Google reigns supreme by having the highest percentage of general knowledge among Cortana, Siri, and Alexa.
+Though Amazon has sold 75 percent of these devices, Google reigns supreme by having the highest percentage of general knowledge among Cortana, Siri, and Alexa.